shijiansj/DeepCatra/Related/gcn/README.md

 ```
 python3 model_train.py train_dataset_path valid_dataset_path
 ```
 to train GCN model and evaluate the GCN model on validation dataset.
-The best model parameters has been saved in the file `model_best_params.pkl`.
-The parameter `train_dataset_path` is the directory of train dataset and The parameter `valid_dataset_path` is the directory of validation dataset.
+The parameter `train_dataset_path` is the path of train dataset and The parameter `valid_dataset_path` is the path of validation dataset.The best model parameters has been saved in the file `model_best_params.pkl`.

 finally run the command:
 ```
 python3 model_test.py test_dataset_path
 ```
 to evaluate the best model on the test dataset.
-The parameter `test_dataset_path` is the directory of test dataset.
+The parameter `test_dataset_path` is the path of test dataset.

 ## References
 T. S. John, et al. “Graph convolutional networks for android malware detection with system call graphs,” in ISEA-ISAP, 2020, pp. 162–170.